-Morgan and Chase decided to make a difference in the lives of disadvantaged and underprivileged children, and girls at risk of human trafficking.
-In December 2006, with the help of their family, they co-chartered the Teach Them To Fish Foundation, Inc., a §501(c)(3) international economic development public charity, whose mission is to do its share to alleviate the unimaginable human suffering caused by extreme poverty and hunger in developing countries, by building primary schools for children in rural Cambodia and Uganda where over 75% of the population lives on less than $2 a day and children do not have schools to attend.
+Morgan’s and Chase’s father decided to make a difference in the lives of disadvantaged who did not have schools to attend and save young girls at risk of human trafficking.
+In December 2006, he chartered the Teach Them To Fish Foundation, Inc., a §501(c)(3) international economic development public charity, whose mission is to do its share to alleviate the unimaginable human suffering caused by extreme poverty and hunger in developing countries, by building schools in Cambodia and building schools in Uganda where over 75% of the population live on less than $2 a day and children do not have schools to attend.

-According to Morgan, a senior at Dartmouth College in Hanover, New Hampshire: “One person really can make a difference in the world.”
+According to Morgan, Dartmouth College ’19: “One person really can make a difference in the world.”

 To learn more about our Youth Advisory Board and how you can volunteer and help change the lives of thousands of orphaned and impoverished children in rural Cambodia and Uganda while enabling girls to attend school for the first time in their lives, and impact future generations to come, read our Get Involved page and email us at info@TeachThemToFish.org.